-Can arbitrators unilaterally hike prices during the arbitration process?
+Can arbitrators unilaterally hike their fee during the arbitration process?

 In 2015, Oil And Natural Gas Corporation Ltd. (ONGC) and Afcons Gunanusa commenced arbitration proceedings.
-The parties were resolving a dispute arising out of an agreement for a joint construction project.
+The parties were in dispute over an agreement from 2009 for a joint construction project which was completed in 2012.
 The agreement stipulated that if the claim and counterclaim amounts were over ₹10 crore, each arbitrator’s fee would be fixed at ₹10 lakh for the entire arbitration period.
-Only arbitrators who agreed to this stipulation would be appointed to the proceedings.
+Further, only arbitrators who agreed to this stipulation would be appointed to the proceedings.
 In 2015, the parties appointed one High Court Judge and two Supreme Court Judges as arbitrators.

 The arbitrators sought a revised fee structure in the very first arbitration proceeding.
-In 2016, they demanded that the fees be fixed as per the Fourth Schedule of the The Arbitration and Conciliation Act, 1996 (the Arbitration Act).
+In 2016, they demanded that the fees be fixed as per the Fourth Schedule of the Arbitration and Conciliation Act, 1996 (the Arbitration Act).
 According to the Fourth Schedule, they were entitled to receive ₹12,37,500 and 0.75% of the claim amount if it exceeded ₹1 crore.
-This is a higher remuneration bracket than originally agreed to.
-In August 2016, ONGC agreed to increase the fee as per the Arbitration Act.
+This was higher than the ₹10 lakh fee that was originally agreed to.
+In August 2016, both parties agreed to increase the fee as per the Arbitration Act.

-In May 2018, the arbitrators revised the fee.
+In May 2018, the arbitrators revised the fee again.
 Stating that the dispute was complex and required a substantial amount of time, they imposed a fee of ₹1.5 lakhs per sitting, per arbitrator.
 Each sitting would last three hours.

-ONGC refused to pay this increased fee and approached the Bombay High Court seeking the constitution of a new arbitral tribunal.
-Following ONGC’s refusal, the panel of arbitrators recused themselves from the proceedings.
+ONGC refused and approached the Bombay High Court seeking the constitution of a new arbitral tribunal.
+They relied on Section 14 and 15 of the Arbitration Act, which stipulates conditions for termination of an arbitrator’s mandate.
+Following ONGC’s refusal to pay, the panel of arbitrators recused themselves from the proceedings.
 Retired Justice Dharmadhikari, the presiding arbitrator of the panel, wrote a letter to the Chief Justice of India regarding the embarrassment faced by his co-panelists.

 The Bombay High Court dismissed ONGC’s petition in 2021, following which ONGC approached the SC.